 Sindbad's is an old-school Detroit classic that still delivers a mean buffet-style Sunday brunch.
 The eggs Benedict is timeless, the opportunity to load up your plate with a borderline insane amount of seafood is never to be passed up, and the riverside location makes the whole experience feel all the more classy.

 This Corktown original serves up a brunch as unique as its evening menu.
-Highlights include a baked coconut French toast made with thick slices of brioche, candied pineapple, and lime creme anglaise, and a fried chicken Benedict served with the house buttermilk biscuit, ginger dill hollandaise, and pickled green tomato.
-Sidestep away from the classic Bloody and opt for original cocktails such as the cafe horchata, made with spiced rum, horchata, and coffee ice cubes.
+Highlights include a French toast “panzanella” made on brioche and topped with spiced apples and orange ricotta, pickle-brine fried chicken and cornbread waffles, and regularly rotating house-made donuts.
+Pro tip: Sidestep away from the classic Bloody and opt for a “dealer’s choice” breakfast daiquiri.

-Now with a second location in Wyandotte, BB's is dishing out twice the brunch eats these days.
+When it comes to bar brunches, Bobcat Bonnie’s is ahead of the pack.
 The Cap'n Crunch French toast is an absolute must-try, made on luscious house-made apple bread and served with homestyle potatoes.
-The real stars of the brunch hour are the build-your-own Bloody Marys and mimosas: Get creative for only $3 with a glass half-filled with vodka or Champagne, plus a variety of of garnishes, sauces, and juices.
+The real stars of the brunch hour though are the build-your-own Bloody Marys and mimosas: Get creative for only $3 with a glass half-filled with vodka or Champagne, plus a variety of of garnishes, sauces, and juices.